zdravkov/kendo-docs/api/javascript/ui/grid.md

 If a `Function` value is assigned (it may be a kendo.template() function call or a generic function reference), then the return value of the function will be used to render the Grid Toolbar contents.

 If an `Array` value is assigned, it will be treated as the list of commands displayed in the Grid Toolbar.
-Commands can be custom or built-in ("cancel", "create", "save").
+Commands can be custom or built-in ("cancel", "create", "save", "excel").

 The "cancel" built-in command reverts any data changes done by the end user.

 The "create" command adds an empty data item to the grid.

 The "save" command persists any data changes done by the end user.

+The "excel" command exports the grid data in MS Excel format.

 #### Example - configure the Grid Toolbar as a string template
     <div id="grid"></div>